 The terms “colonialism” and “imperialism” have been used interchangeably outside academic discourse.
 However, scholars have maintained that these two should be used separately because they have their own distinctive definitions.

-Colonialism vs. Imperialism: The Difference
+Colonialism vs Imperialism: What is The Difference?

 The word “colonialism” comes from the English word “colony,” which in turn, comes from “colonus,” the Latin word for farmer.
 On the other hand, “imperialism” comes from the English word “imperial,” which comes further from the Latin word “imperium,” meaning “to command.”